lingz/issuer/README.md

 You can use %issue% in the post permalink to insert the issue slug.

+##Hiding Issues

+The plugin allows you to hide issues also.
+To check if an issue is disabled just check if its ID is in the array returned by `get_option("exclude_issues")`.

 ##Manual

 You can operate manually also instead of using the included helpers, what this plugin does